How HEAT Works

 Currency Used for How to earn

-Credits Buy vehicles, customization items Battles, Battle Pass rewards
+Credits Buy vehicles, certain customization items Battles, Battle Pass rewards

 Tech Purchase vehicle modules Battles (better performance = more Tech)